Elaina69/Auto-Signin-SKport-Endfield/README.md

 ## Host Mode

-Use this mode when Node.js and PM2 are installed directly on the server.
+Use this mode when Node.js and PM2 are installed directly on the machine.

+### Linux With Included Scripts

 ```bash
 chmod +x _*.sh